robske110/IDDataLogger/docs/beginnerguide.md

 For more information on setting up the iOS widget using the API key see [Setting up the iOS Widget](ioswidget.md).
 After that it will ask you if you want to create an user.
 This user is used to log into the website.
 Make sure to choose a strong and long password.
 It is recommended to store this in a password manager.
-Note that you can create additional API keys or add additional users at any time using `./start.sh wizard`.
+Note that you can create additional API keys or add additional users at any time using `./start.sh --wizard`.

 After creating the API key and the user you should see `Done.
 Ready!
 Fetching car status...` and `Writing new data for timestamp`.
 This means you have successfully set up the ID DataLogger!